UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 ### **Question:**

-Okay, Is Universe going to offer a borrow against your NFT feature?
+Is Universe going to offer a borrow against your NFT feature?

-#### **Answer:**
+### **Answer:**

 **Mark:** No, we are not.

-But maybe we can integrate something like that.
+Maybe we can integrate something like that.
 We can use someone else's API and plug it into our interface if someone else wants to.
-But we weren't going to build a borrowing platform for NFTs.
+We weren't going to build a borrowing platform for NFTs.

 ### **Question:**

-Okay, When is the Android and Apple App?
+When is the Android and Apple App?

-#### **Answer:**
+### **Answer:**

 **Mark:** Just so you know, we were going to build an app, and we stopped.
 We decided it was not worth the time, effort, or money.
 The reason is because if you see the OpenSeas app, it's just a view-only app.
 It's not going to drive sales.
 There are rules that you can't sell things in crypto on the Apple Marketplace.
 They have all these weird laws, and you're violating the rights to their contract agreement and all this stuff.
 Gnosis Safe got into a legal suit with them, and it seemed like more of a headache to try and build this thing.